DraconDev/rusti/tasks.md

 -   if i do this then i guess we can still keep the scoped css feature but we are not forcing it to be used
 -   albeit if we allow in file style tag then we need to enforce double quotes around the values

-This style could be encouraged a bit
+This style could be encouraged a bit, so people can tailwind but can also name things, in place, or they can just do scoped css
 ```
 @let section-header = "mb-4 text-2xl font-bold"
 <div class={section-header}>Section Header</div>